 - 4.11.1.1 The main access to airside areas for personnel and vehicles is via the VSP.
-This access is controlled by Airport Security. - 4.11.1.2 Vehicles and personnel entering airside via the VSP access point must not, under any circumstances, be given approval to enter the manoeuvring area without permission from ATC. - 4.11.1.3 Vehicles and personnel must not be allowed to enter the manoeuvring area without an escort, unless equipped with a radio and hold the appropriate pass. - 4.11.1.4 When unmanned, the gates are closed and locked.
+This access is controlled by Airport Security. - 4.11.1.2 Vehicles and personnel entering airside via the VSP access point must not, under any circumstances, be given approval to enter the manoeuvring area without permission from ATC.
+Exception ATC staff routeing VSP ATC with free roam endorsement - 4.11.1.3 Vehicles and personnel must not be allowed to enter the manoeuvring area without an escort, unless equipped with a radio and hold the appropriate pass. - 4.11.1.4 When unmanned, the gates are closed and locked.
 Security staff control access to the main critical part on the main apron.